-Below is a small abstract outlining the effects of Webster Technique for pregnant women with abnormal fetal positions.
+Below is a small abstract outlining the effects of Webster Technique for pregnant womens.
 If you are curious about whether Webster adjustments would help you with your pregnancy, please call us to book your complimentary consultation.

 The Webster Technique: Results From a Practice-Based Research Network Study

 Joel Alcantara DC Bio Jeanne Ohm DC Bio Derek Kunz BS Bio.
 Journal of Pediatric, Maternal & Family Health – Chiropractic ~ Volume 2012 ~ Issue 1 ~ Pages 16-21

 Objective: To contribute to evidence-based practice, the use of Webster Technique is characterized in a chiropractic practice-based research network.

 Methods: In an exploratory study, we sought data from pregnant subjects under chiropractic care that included their sociodemographic information, previous prenatal care and fetal positioning prior to and after care with the Webster Technique.

 Results: A convenience sample of 81 pregnant women receiving chiropractic care comprised the study subjects.
 The average age of the patients was 32.4 years.
 Previous or concurrent care included external cephalic version, slant board, acupuncture, moxabustion, homeopathy and various forms of exercises.
 Based on 63 of the 81 subjects, we found 70% of the subjects with abnormal fetal pregnancies reporting a correction to the vertex position.